 College admissions is more competitive than ever, especially for students who are interested in pursuing a STEM major.
-Not only will you need high grades in the most rigorous math and science classes available to you, high SAT/ACT scores, and great teacher recommendation, but you will also need to demonstrate your excellence through third party recognition.
+Not only will you need high grades in the most rigorous math and science classes available to you, high SAT/ACT scores, and great teacher recommendation, but you will also need to demonstrate your excellence through extracurricular activities and, ideally, third party recognition.
+Pursuing your interest through high school summer STEM programs is ideal.

 Whether you are hoping to pursue a career in medicine, computer science, or another field entirely, setting yourself apart from the masses during high school is crucial.